 - It almost makes you tear up to read the passage when the group has arrived in New York and Karl Oskar brings Kristina wheat bread, a pitcher of milk and a fresh apple.
 Both Kristina's joy and her children's excitement are adorable.

 - Kristina sharing the last of their bread with Ulrika and Elin on board the train.
 It's not an action that comes easy to her and she worries that she's giving away food her own children will need shortly but she ends up doing it anyway and it becomes the first step towards hers and Ulrika's animosity turning into a great friendship.

 Ulrika: I sold my body at times for a loaf of bread, but my friendship costs more than any man or woman can pay.
 I don't throw it away on just anyone.
 But you have it, Kristina.
 You have it for all time.
 Of that you can be sure.
 You got it that time when you shared your bread with me on the journey.
 You have received the most valuable possession I have to give to any human being.

-Ulrika only cries twice during the entire book series, and when she does it's out of happiness.
+- Ulrika only cries thrice during the entire book series, and two of those times it's out of happiness.

 - Henry memorizing a speech in Swedish to surprise and honor Ulrika at her big Christmas party.

 - Also Jonas Petter striking the last line of the speech (which was very inappropriate but Henry didn't know it).

 - Kristina's reaction to Robert returning to their settlement.